 You want shoes that are comfortable for all-day wear, aren’t too bulky or heavy to pack, and are durable enough to withstand the rigors of travel.
 You also want shoes that fit your travel style, and ideally, a versatile pair of shoes that can be worn for both daytime sightseeing and classy evenings out.

-Based on our many years of traveling (and wearing many pairs of shoes!), we’ve put together this list of the best travel shoes for women.
+Based on our many years of traveling, and many pairs of shoes worn through, we’ve put together this list of the best travel shoes for women.
 Whether you are looking for a travel sneaker or a pair of snow boots, this article should help you find a pair of travel shoes that are perfect for you and your travels.

 So let’s get started, on with the travel shoes!